Robust Equilibria in General Competing Mechanism Games: Introduction

 \subsection{Related literature}

-While this paper imposes the separability on the agent's payoff function, it allows for interdependent values of payoff types, an agent's payoff depends on actions chosen by all principals, and there are no restrictions on the principal's payoff function.
-In my companion paper (Han (2021)), I considered a particular environment where (i) an agent can choose only one principal for trading and her payoff depends on only the action of the principal she chooses and her type (i.e. private value) and (ii) payoff functions for all players are linear and there are also no externalities on the principal side.
-Han (2021) focuses on the specific (but tractable) competition model where a principal's general contract chooses his dominant-strategy incentive compatible direct mechanism as a function of messages sent by all agents before they choose their trading principals; each agent subsequently sends her true type to the principal she chooses. \footnote{ Extending the DIC-BIC equivalence in Gershkov, et al. (2013), Han (2021) shows that when all the other principals offer such general contracts, a principal has no incentive to deviate to any arbitrary general contract in the sense that there exists a continuation equilibrium that punishes a principal upon his deviation to an arbitrary general contract.} The focus in Han (2021) is to characterize the equilibrium allocations conditional on truthful type reporting to the trading principal in the specific competition model, show the validity of Szentes' critique based on such equilibria, and provide comparative statics on equilibrium profits and prices in applications.
+While this paper imposes the separability on the agent's utility function, it allows for interdependent values of payoff types, an agent's utility depends on actions chosen by all principals, and there are no restrictions on the principal's utility function.
+In my companion paper (Han (2022)), I considered a particular environment where (i) an agent can choose only one principal for trading and her utility depends on only the action of the principal she chooses and her type (i.e. private value) and (ii) utility functions for all players are linear and there are also no externalities on the principal side.
+Han (2022) focuses on the specific (but tractable) competition model where a principal's general contract chooses his dominant-strategy incentive compatible direct mechanism as a function of messages sent by all agents before they choose their trading principals; each agent subsequently sends her true type to the principal she chooses. \footnote{ Extending the DIC-BIC equivalence in Gershkov, et al. (2013), Han (2022) shows that when all the other principals offer such general contracts, a principal has no incentive to deviate to any arbitrary general contract in the sense that there exists a continuation equilibrium that punishes a principal upon his deviation to an arbitrary general contract.} The focus in Han (2022) is to characterize the equilibrium allocations conditional on truthful type reporting to the trading principal in the specific competition model, show that those equilibria are free from Szentes' critique, and provide comparative statics on equilibrium profits and prices in applications.